OCTO-Hurricane/Auditrex/README.md

 > [!TIP]
 > If you want a fresh install, simply delete the `db` directory, (default: backend/db) where the database is stored.

-## Docker-compose on remote

-For docker setup on a remote server or hypervisor, checkout the [specific instructions here](https://intuitem.gitbook.io/ciso-assistant/deployment/remote-virtualization)

 ## Setting up Auditrex for development

 ### Requirements